in 1961, five quarries were still producing soapstone that was carved into slabs

 Source: Virginia Minerals, Talc, Soapstone, and Related Stone Deposits of Virginia (Figure 2)

-The Albemarle-Nelson Belt of soapstone stretching from Bedford to Madison counties is, geologically, in the Lynchburg Group.
+Different soapstone deposits were created as different terranes were pressed against the edge of the North American Plate.
+The Albemarle-Nelson Belt of soapstone stretching from Bedford to Madison counties is, geologically, placed in the Lynchburg Group.
 Quarries in Pittsylvania, Franklin, and Campbell counties were in the Smith River Terrane and the Alligator Back Formation.
 Amelia County deposits were in the Goochland terrane, while soapstone in Fluvanna, Orange, Louisa, Stafford, and Fairfax counties were in the Western Potomac terrane.2

 A publication describing soapstone production in 1908 noted:3